Manage your Canadian taxes

 Sometimes the default tax rates don't apply to certain products.
 For example, certain types of children's clothing might be exempt from tax or have a lower tax rate.
 If the default rates don't apply, then you need to create an override.

 Creating an override is a two-step process.
-You first create a collection that includes the products that have a different tax rate.
+You first create a manual collection that includes the products that have a different tax rate.
 Then you specify in what region the override applies and its rate.

-For details on collections, see Collections.
+For details on collections, refer to Collections.

 Create a collection: